-Kings College offices, non-student campus organizations, student organizations, or outside vendors acting on behalf of these organizations may solicit in College facilities, with the approval of the Vice President for Business Affairs.
+Kings College offices, non-student campus organizations, student organizations, or outside vendors acting on behalf of these organizations may solicit in College facilities, with the approval of the Director of Campus Activities.

 Solicitation via College email, via U.S. mail, or through the campus mail system must be in accordance with approved College policies.